 Alexander Wells | LHP | Newcastle, NSW | 2021-2022

 Alexander Wells entered in the seventh inning of Baltimore’s 12-4 loss to Toronto at Buffalo’s Sahlen Field on June 26, becoming the 36th Australian to play Major League Baseball.
 He tossed two scoreless innings for the Orioles, allowing one hit and two walks.
 The lefty collected his first MLB win in his second appearance on June 29 against Houston at Minute Maid Park.

 Aaron Whitefield | OF | Brisbane, QLD | 2020

-Aaron Whitefield entered as a pinch runner in Minnesota’s 10-3 loss to the Chicago White Sox earlier this morning, becoming the 35th Australian to play Major League Baseball.
+Aaron Whitefield entered as a pinch runner in Minnesota’s 10-3 loss to the Chicago White Sox on 25 July 2020, becoming the 35th Australian to play Major League Baseball.
 The 23-year-old Queenslander replaced left fielder Eddie Rosario after he singled on a fly ball with one out in the top of the ninth at Chicago’s Guaranteed Rate Field.

 Lewis Thorpe | RHP | Melbourne, VIC | 2019-Present

 Thorpe was called up after the Twins used all of their relief pitchers in an 18-inning slog against Tampa Bay on June 27.
 He made his debut as a starter on July 1 against the Chicago White Sox, allowing two runs in five innings before rain struck.
 The left-hander’s seven strikeouts were one shy of the most by a pitcher in their debut for Minnesota.

 James Beresford | IF | Melbourne, VIC | 2016